 Make it clear, make it accessible.
 This was the challenge we set ourselves when designing the visual system for the Energy Info Hub and associated materials.

 All well-conceived visual systems are exactly that: systematic.
-They use simple design elements such as colour, shape, form and space to make compositions that are resolved in aesthetic and meaning.
+They use design elements such as colour, shape, form and space to make compositions that are resolved in aesthetic and meaning.

 Ellis Jones was engaged in partnership with the Consumer Policy Research Centre (CPRC) to develop a suite of training materials for community workers to become more energy literate and better support their clients.
 Delivering accessible energy information and tools required specific consideration of those who may be experiencing energy poverty.
 These included: low socioeconomic groups, culturally diverse groups, single-income households, elderly people, students living independently as well as people with chronic health needs.

 The audience diversity, and layered information and need to be understood, drove our guiding project principle.
 That of ‘radical accessibility’.
 We asked, “what if we let formal accessibility requirements lead the aesthetic?”
 Curating, rather than creating, design elements into a ‘multimodal’ system encoding information through colour, form, and written language.
 Despite varied literacy or cultural context, multiple visual cues meant anyone could understand the content structure through a mechanism meaningful to them.
 Ultimately providing a vehicle for users to become more energy-literate.

 - 4 bold, solid, and bright colours were employed to easily identify each of the key topic areas.